Diagnosis and Treatment for Dry Eye

 What are the Symptoms of Dry Eye?

-Signs and symptoms of dry eye, which usually affect both eyes, may include:
+Signs and symptoms of dry eye, which usually affects both eyes, may include:

 As dry eye disease worsens, inflammation becomes more prominent.
-While many cases of dry eye are relatively mild, some may progress to cause severe damage to the ocular surface and vision loss.
+While many cases of dry eye are relatively mild, some may progress to cause severe damage to the surface of your eye and vision loss.

 How is Dry Eye Diagnosed?

 If you’re suffering from symptoms of dry eye disease, the first step is to schedule a comprehensive eye exam.
-If dry eye disease is suspected, Dr. James Barton may use a variety of diagnostic tools during an exam.
+If dry eye disease is suspected, our eye doctor may use a variety of diagnostic tools during an exam.

 Slit Lamp